PSA KS-47 Review: Hands On Testing!

 Ergonomics

-AR-15 trigger, stock, handguard, pistol grip, and charging handle make the KS-47 very comfy to shoot and use.
-Add in the AR-15’s inline recoil design with the mass of the bolt going directly into the stock, and you get a huge improvement in ergonomics over the AK-47.
+Look, the KS-47 is a mash-up of parts that just works.
+The AR-15 trigger, stock, handguard, and pistol grip make the KS-47 incredibly comfortable to shoot and use.
+Plus, you get that AR-15 inline recoil design where the bolt’s mass goes straight into the stock.
+This makes for a big improvement in ergonomics over the AK-47.

 Accuracy